Will you be cruising the Celebrity Equinox soon? We took a 10-day Southern Caribbean cruise on this amazing ship. Read our Celebrity Equinox review.

-Aqua Class Cabins come with spa passes, which means you can use their facilities to lounge in and relax.
-If you’re not part of Aqua Class, you can purchase a pass that allows unlimited use to their spa facility.
-Services like massages, facials and such are extra.
+Aqua Class Cabins come with spa passes, so you can use their facilities to relax.
+If you’re not part of Aqua Class, you can purchase a pass that allows unlimited use of their spa facility.
+Services like massages, facials, and such are extra.

-I did notice that the spa area here does not have therapy pools to use as the thermal spas on the Norwegian ships.
+We noticed that the spa area does not have therapy pools to use as the thermal spas on the Norwegian ships.